 My Strawberry Cake recipe starts with a rich, moist vanilla pound cake is divided into three layers, and slathered with the most light and fluffy whipped cream and cream cheese frosting, overflowing with fresh strawberries.
 It’s a light yet filling treat that’s perfect for summer.
 It’s the best Strawberry Cake you’ve ever had!

 Out of the blue the other day, my son said to me from the backseat of our truck, “Mom, I want us to bake a cake.”
 Never one to shy away from baked goods, I replied, “Sure, what kind of cake do you want to make?”
 “A fancy one.
 You, know the one with lots of levels that looks like a triangle?”
 If you’re as confused as I was, let me clarify.
 It took me until the next day to figure out that he was talking about a tiered cake – like a wedding cake – with eight layers (at least that’s how many he thought it should have).

 Obviously I wasn’t about to run to the store and pick up a bunch of cake tiers, so I started showing him photos of cakes on Pinterest.
-As I scrolled him hemmed and hawed, but was so excited when he saw this strawberry cake from Spiced.
+As I scrolled, he hemmed and hawed, but was so excited when he saw a strawberry cake from the blog, Spiced.
 It looked gorgeous, so I was almost as excited as he was to test out the recipe.

 Fresh Strawberry Cake

 - 1 cup + 2 tablespoons butter, room temperature

 - 3/4 cup + 6 tablespoons milk

 - 1 (8 ounce) package cream cheese, softened

 - 2 teaspoons vanilla extract